pxpeterxu/water-meter/README.md

 ## How it works

-In short, this software powers a SBC computer, which
+In short, this software powers a SBC, which

 1. Counts the number of pulses it receives from a few water meters
 2. Saves the result locally, and